What Should I Do After Having A Car Accident?

 As a result, insurance companies have been the target of accusations of engaging in unfair and illegal claims practices.
 Many such changes have led to government investigations and fines against insurance companies.

-Should I Speak With A Lawyer Before Speaking With The Claims Adjuster?
+Should I Speak with A Lawyer Before Speaking with The Claims Adjuster?

-Other than informing your insurance company that you have been in an accident, do not go into the details of how the accident happened or the extent of your injuries without first consulting with a personal injury attorney.
+Other than informing your insurance company that you have been in an accident, do not go into the details of how the accident happened or the extent of your injuries without consulting with a personal injury attorney.

 Your insurance adjuster has the contractual right to determine how the accident happened.
 However, they do not have the right to tape-record you or have you sign a sworn statement without your permission.